Skip to main content

 Coconut Bread

 Sweet bread made with coconut milk and grated coconut, baked until golden.
-Popular at bakeries and markets.
-Enjoyed for breakfast or as snack with tea or coffee.
-Modern fusion of European bread-making with Tongan coconut abundance.
+You will find it at bakeries and markets, eaten at breakfast or as a snack with tea or coffee.
+It marries European bread-making with the coconut Tonga has in spades.

 Allergens: